Hearing Loss Treatment in Denver, CO

 Over the counter antihistamines can counteract the body’s reaction to an allergen and relieve symptoms temporarily, reducing swelling and potentially alleviating hearing loss for a short time.
 This can be an effective approach for seasonal or temporary allergies but requires taking oral pills every day and can lose its effectiveness over time.

 Allergy Drops or Shots

 The best way to cure allergy-caused hearing loss, especially for year-round allergies, is to use allergy drops or shots which are designed to counteract your specific allergies.
-Allergy shots require frequent visits to a doctor’s office to be completed, but sublingual immunotherapy shots – also called allergy drops – can be used daily at home with only annual office visits to ensure effectiveness.
+Allergy shots require frequent visits to a doctor’s office to be completed, but sublingual immunotherapy drops – also called allergy drops – can be used daily at home with only annual office visits to ensure effectiveness.
 Allergy drops are just as effective as shots, and can even diminish or eliminate your allergies over time.
 When your allergies no longer cause inflammation and congestion, you also treat the hearing loss symptoms that are caused by this swelling.

 How to Treat Sinus-Related Hearing Loss

 When sinus issues cause your hearing loss, you need to treat the root of the problem in order to relieve the symptoms.
 The source of your sinus issues may be infection or sinusitis, or may be a less common problem such as enlarged turbinates or nasal polyps.
 The best course of treatment for your hearing loss will depend on the reason your sinuses are swollen or congested.
 An experienced ENT Doctor can help you determine the cause and treatment plan for hearing loss caused by sinus problems.